 Late paying customers are a touchy subject since most of the situation is out of your control.
 However, receivables management is a process that takes intricate little steps to help achieve an amazing goal (i.e. get paid on time).
 Revamp each of these steps to truly increase the effectiveness of you debt collection process.

 1) Build an infallible credit process – If you want to have customers who pay on time, you must effectively screen them.
 Don’t just extend credit to anyone and everyone.
 Be smart.
-Follow this sample credit process list for help.
+Follow this method to create customer scorecards.

 2) Get the facts you need to know to screen a new customer – New customers are tricky.
 You want to open your credit doors to them but you don’t want to end up making a decision that will clog up your cash flow.
 Use a sample script for new customers to make sure this conversation helps you make the right credit decisions.

-3) Always keep note of your conversations with customers who operate on trade credit - All your customers are important, but when it comes to net terms, it can, at times, be a game of “he-said, she-said”.
+3) Always keep note of your conversations with customers who operate on trade credit – All your customers are important, but when it comes to net terms, it can, at times, be a game of “he-said, she-said”.
 The customer might say you told them they could mail in a check late when really you didn’t.
-Use a credit log book to keep any confusion out of the mix.
+Watch these videos to prioritize customers based on their payment performance and commitment.

 4) Have an action plan for common late payer responses – “The dog ate your payment?
 Oh really?”
 The best way to be successful is to be prepared.
 Your customers will come at you with the craziest late payment excuses imaginable.
 Prepare yourself by following this action plan for common late payer responses.